justb4/docker-mapserver/README.md

 MAX_PROCS
 MAX_LOAD_PER_PROC
 IDLE_TIMEOUT
-MS_MAPFILE
+MAPSERVER_CONFIG_FILE
 PROJ_LIB
 ```

-The ENV variables, with the exception of MS_MAPFILE have a default value set in the Dockerfile.
+The ENV variables, with the exception of MAPSERVER_CONFIG_FILE have default values set in the [Dockerfile](Dockerfile).

 ## Example